Annex-Engineering/Chhogori-K2/README.md

-# Chhogori (K2) Printer - Summit Edition - Release 2.1
+# Chhogori (K2) Printer - Release 2.1

-Chhogori (K2) - Summit Edition: is a Medium Format, Direct Drive, Fully Enclosed FDM Printer.
+Chhogori (K2): is a Medium Format, Direct Drive, Fully Enclosed FDM Printer.

 This is an entirely scratch design, based on the efforts of the "Hypercube Overkill Project" for the XY Motion System